FurqanBhat/Canvas-Connect/README.md

 # Canvas-Connect

 Canvas-Connect is an alternative mobile application for Canvas LMS designed to work seamlessly for university students.
-This application provides a streamlined and user-friendly interface for managing courses, assignments, grades,sending messages and more.
+This application provides a streamlined and user-friendly interface for managing courses, assignments, grades,sending messages, viewing-cum-downloading files and more.

 ## Features